 Introduction

 Peatlands cover just 3.8% of the Earth’s land surface but are responsible for storing 600 billion tons of carbon [1].
 However, this carbon storage function is threatened by the increasing nitrogen eutrophication of soil since the industrial revolution [2].
-High volumes of nitrogen in peatland soils competitively disadvantages sphagnum in peatland flora communities, leading to lowered peat formation rates that could cost temperate peatlands 5 g C m⁻²a⁻¹ in carbon sequestration [3].
+High volumes of nitrogen in peatland soils competitively disadvantage sphagnum in peatland flora communities, leading to lowered peat formation rates that could cost temperate peatlands 5 g C m⁻²a⁻¹ in carbon sequestration [3].
 Further, increased nitrogen loads in degraded peat soils significantly increases nitrous oxide (N₂O) emissions and downstream waterway eutrophication [4, 5].
 Nitrifiers are crucial actors in nitrogen cycling; globally, an average of 90% of plant-available nitrogen in soils is mineralized by nitrifying organisms [6].
 In peatlands, rates of nitrogen mineralization by nitrifiers have been found to depend highly on both temperature and moisture [7].
 Nitrous oxide emission rates in rewetted peatlands are accordingly highly variable and dependent on water table depth below the ground surface, varying from 2.3 - 27.4 kg N ha⁻¹a⁻¹ [4].
 Therefore, it is of great interest to study how nitrifying microorganisms respond to changes in water table levels in rewetted peatlands, in order to understand how these changes will impact nitrogen mineralization rates and subsequent N₂O emissions, carbon storage capacity, and waterway eutrophication.

 Nitrification is the step of nitrogen cycling which transforms ammonia to nitrate via ammonia oxidation to nitrite and subsequent nitrite oxidation to nitrate [8].
 While denitrification is often considered the primary source of N₂O emissions in peatlands, there is also evidence to suggest that ammonia oxidation is a major source of N₂O under intermediate moisture levels [9].
 Ammonia oxidation is mediated by both bacteria (AOB) and archaea (AOA) which use ammonia as their sole energy source, as well as complete ammonia oxidizing bacteria (CAOB or comammox) which perform both steps of the nitrification cycle [10].
 Ammonia monooxygenase (amo) is the key enzyme for oxidizing ammonia to hydroxylamine and has been found to be a functional marker of AOB [11], AOA [12] and CAOB [13].
 Therefore, comparisons of archaeal and bacterial amo genes (A-amo and B-amo, respectively) are useful proxies to quantify the presence and function of various ammonia oxidizing microbes in environmental samples.
 Although enzymatically similar, most AOA have higher substrate affinities than AOB or CAOB, which has been attributed to the higher surface-to-volume ratios of the archaea [14] and results in AOA having a competitive advantage in acidic environments [15–18].
 Additionally, AOA were found to have both higher relative abundance [19] and contribution to gross nitrification [20] than AOB under low substrate conditions, but were outcompeted by AOB during ammonia influxes.